gtqifan/Fake_12306/README.md

 ## Getting Started

-If you want to just look at how bad the code I wrote is, then please proceed to the Installing section and open in your own computer
+If you want to just look at how awesome the code I wrote is, then please proceed to the Installing section and open in your own computer

 ### Prerequisites